kizunanocoin/docs/docs/integration-guides/key-management.md

 ### Receiving Funds

-As long as the nano\_node is synced and unlocked (nano\_node locking is not covered in this guide), nano\_node automatically creates and signs receive transactions for all accounts in the wallet's internal private-key management system.
+As long as the kizunano_node is synced and unlocked (kizunano_node locking is not covered in this guide), kizunano_node automatically creates and signs receive transactions for all accounts in the wallet's internal private-key management system.

 !!! tip
     In the event that a receive is not automatically generated, it can be manually generated using the [`receive`](/commands/rpc-protocol#receive) RPC command.

 #### Semi-Manual Receiving Funds

-If the nano\_node does not automatically sign in a pending transaction, transactions can be manually signed in.
-The easiest way is to explicitly command the nano\_node to check all of the accounts in all of its wallets for pending blocks.
+If the kizunano_node does not automatically sign in a pending transaction, transactions can be manually signed in.
+The easiest way is to explicitly command the kizunano_node to check all of the accounts in all of its wallets for pending blocks.

 ##### Request Example